 Kathleen M. (Kathy) Cameron, Chair:

-It has been my pleasure to co-found and have advise the Washington County Gay Straight Alliance of youth since its inception in Nov., 2005 to date.
+It has been my pleasure to co-found and have advised the Washington County Gay Straight Alliance of youth since its inception in Nov., 2005 to date.
 I served on the Board of Directors of the Gay Lesbian Straight Education Network (GLSEN) Pittsburgh from 2007-2013, with the mission of safety in the schools K-12 for all students.
 My passion lies in providing a safe, confidential environment for LGBT and questioning youth and their allies.
 I also feel strongly about providing youth (and their parents) resources so that they are physically, socially, and emotionally healthy in their homes and schools.
 After working within the LGBTQA community it has become apparent that there is more programming and opportunity that is needed for all ages in Washington County and surrounding areas.
 We are excited about growing WCGSA, Inc. services in our permanent, welcoming home in The CENTER on Strawberry.

-Jennifer R. Newman, Vice Chair:
+Jennifer R. Newman, Secretary:

 Kenneth W. Neundorf, Treasurer: